THE GLORIOUS

 "received" text.
 It's certainly a good text, and some

-But in the 19th century, scholars were disatisfed.
-Maybe they
+But in the 19th century, many scholars were

 could get closer to the original texts.